How Long Does It Take to Become a Medical Assistant? Length of School, Training Programs, & Certification

 Vocational schools, community colleges, and universities all offer medical assistant training programs.
 Students can easily earn a diploma, a certificate, or an associate's degree.
 As previously stated, the length of these educational paths varies.
 Learn more about the program lengths associated with each path by reading on:

-How Long Online Medical Assistant Training & Certification Take
+How Long Online Medical Assistant Training & Certification Programs Take

 Length: 4 to 9 months